 Fantastic Emotional Turmoil

 The beloved Pixar film Inside Out told a complicated emotional tale to child and adult audiences alike.
 However, multiple countries struggled with a quick, clear title for this movie: In China, the movie was called The Great Team Inside the Head.
 Russia went with Jigsaw.
 Vietnam chose The Puzzle Emotions.
 But Thailand may have taken the day by dubbing it Fantastic Emotional Turmoil.
 That works!
-Don’t miss the 25 most famous movie quotes of all time.
+Cinema fans, you won’t want to miss the 25 most famous movie quotes of all time.

 Honey, Wait, I’m On My Way

 To be fair to the Slovenian translators, that is an accurate summation of the road trip buddy comedy Due Date.
 Robert Downey Jr. must take a cross-country trip, with Zach Galifianakis as his wacky travel companion, to arrive home in time for the birth of his baby.
 Unlike Slovenia, some other countries took the American route, working the pregnancy into the title.
 In Portugal, the film was called “A Childbirth Trip.”
 Perhaps most hilarious of all, the movie’s Polish title translates to “Before the Water Goes.”